juga0/onbasca/docs/source/index.rst

 and research on the current issues in the network related to bandwidth measurements and weights.

-This site compiles information related to bandwidth in Tor, the current status and the improvements, but the main documentation is on the Websites of the software being improved.

 The bandwidth scanner being improved is ``sbws``:

 - `sbws <https://sbws.readthedocs.io/>`_ documentation